WeiShaoD/neuroimage-menu/neuroimage-book/docs/source/OpenNeuro/OpenNeuro_menu.rst

 .. image:: OpenNeuro_3.PNG

-Then, you can download the data
+Download the data.

 .. image:: OpenNeuro_6.PNG

-or go to Dataset File Tree and view the image
+or go to Dataset File Tree and view the image.

 .. image:: OpenNeuro_4.PNG

 .. image:: OpenNeuro_5.PNG

-Neuroimage data
-^^^^^^^^^^^^^^^

-These data are in a format called BIDS - Brain Imaging Data Structure.
-A standardized directory tree such as this makes scripting much easier, as we will see in a later tutorial.
+You can also download the file by ``git clone``, which we will discuss later.